-The price of any Unit purchased will be equal to its NAV as of the close of business of the major bond markets in New York on the last business day of each month.
-The major bond markets in New York are closed on certain holidays listed in the SAI.
+Jr. Day, Washington's Birthday, Good Friday, Memorial Day, Juneteenth National Independence Day, Independence Day, Labor Day, Thanksgiving Day and Christmas Day, and on the preceding Friday or subsequent Monday when one of these holidays falls on a Saturday or Sunday, respectively.
 The NAV is calculated by dividing the total value of the HIT (the value of all of the HIT's assets minus all of the HIT's liabilities) by the total number of Units outstanding on the date of calculation.
 The HIT calculates the NAV of the Units only as of the last business day of each month.

-The Board has ultimate responsibility for valuation, but has delegated day-to-day valuation responsibilities to HIT management and the HIT valuation committee ("Valuation Committee").
-The HIT uses market quotations, generally furnished by independent pricing services through its fund accountant, to value the HIT's assets for which there are readily available market quotations that are deemed reliable.
+The Board has ultimate responsibility for valuation but has delegated day-to-day valuation responsibilities to officers of the HIT who comprise the valuation committee ("Valuation Committee") as the "valuation designee".
+For the bulk of its investments, the HIT uses evaluated prices, generally furnished by independent pricing services through its fund accountant, to value the HIT's assets for which such prices are readily available and deemed reliable.
 These pricing services have been approved by the Board.
+For certain other investments, the HIT uses price quotes from exchanges or mutual funds, as appropriate.

-The HIT's assets for which market quotations are not readily available or are deemed unreliable are valued at fair value determined in good faith under consistently applied procedures approved by the Board and implemented by the Valuation Committee.
-The fair value of a security is the amount, as determined in good faith, that the HIT reasonably expects to receive upon a current sale of the security.
+The HIT's assets for which third-party evaluated prices are not readily available or are deemed unreliable are valued at fair value determined in good faith under consistently applied procedures approved by the Board and implemented by the Valuation Committee.
+In these cases, the fair value of an asset is the amount, as determined in good faith, that the HIT reasonably expects to receive upon a current sale of the asset.
 Fair value determinations are made using the methodologies deemed most appropriate under the circumstances and considering all available, relevant factors and indications of value.
-The HIT has retained an independent firm to determine the fair value of portfolio assets when necessary and appropriate, in accordance with the policies and procedures established by the Board.
-Securities purchased with a stated maturity of less than 60 days are valued at amortized cost, which constitutes fair value under the procedures adopted by the Board.
-Valuing securities using fair value methodologies involves greater reliance on judgment than valuing securities based on market quotations.
-A fund that uses fair value methodologies may value those securities higher or lower than another fund using its own fair value methodologies to price the same securities.
-Because of the judgment involved in fair valuation decisions, there can be no assurance that the value ascribed to a particular security is accurate or that the HIT could sell the security at the value assigned to the security by the HIT.
+The HIT has retained an independent firm to determine the fair value of portfolio assets when necessary and appropriate, in accordance with the policies and procedures established and approved by the Board.
+Securities purchased with a stated maturity of less than 60 days are valued at amortized cost, which constitutes fair value under the policies and procedures adopted by the Board.
+Valuing assets using fair value methodologies involves greater reliance on judgment than valuing assets based on market quotations.
+A fund that uses fair value methodologies may value those assets higher or lower than another fund using its own fair value methodologies to price the same securities.
+Because of the judgment involved in fair valuation decisions, there can be no assurance that the value ascribed to a particular asset is accurate or that the HIT could sell the asset at the value assigned to the asset by the HIT.

 The HIT's fund accountant calculates an estimated value of the HIT's portfolio on a daily basis based on pricing inputs and fair value modeling from various sources, which it combines with expense and Unit holdings information from the HIT to produce an estimated daily value ("EDV") for the HIT.
-The HIT posts the EDV on its website after close of business on each business day.
+The HIT posts the EDV on its website after the close of business on each business day.
 There can be no assurance that the EDV thus generated is the same as or will accurately predict the NAV calculated by the HIT as described above as part of its monthly valuation process, and the value of a Participant's Units and the price at which a Unit may be redeemed is determined solely through the HIT's monthly valuation process.
 The EDV is not binding in any way on the HIT and should not be relied upon by Participants as an indication of the value of their Units.